-About the Detroit Graduate Chapter
+About the Detroit Gye Nyame Graduate Chapter

 Serving Southeast Michigan since 1978 with a commitment to service, leadership, and community empowerment.